SanderPs/wmu/README.md

 ## Bugs

-- spaties: na tekst voor regeleinde, en op lege regel
+- whitespace problems: at the end and begining of lines and on empty lines!

 ## Todo

-- niet alleen html teruggegeven maar ook errors en warnings
+- not only return html, but also errors and warnings
 - alternatieve-regex.js
 - todo: inline en block list?!
 - todo: markdown compatability?